pereznetworks/TD-Project9/project9-gallery-app/README.md

             in a hidden gitignored .env file at the root of your project

-            Then in your app, import and assign it to a variable like :
+            Then in a separate module, import and assign it to a variable like :

+                import 'process';
-                const myapikey = process.env.myflickerapikey
+                export default myapikey = process.env.myflickerapikey;

+                Then in main react app.js

+                   import separateModule.myapikey

                    However, in my testing as well as other's,